Antique Wicker Basics © Cathryn Peters 2007

 The word “wicker” actually refers to the “act of weaving” with pliable fibers.
 Or, it’s the final woven end product such as a wicker table, chair, couch, lamp, or buggy, but it is not an actual weaving material.
 There is no such thing as a true material or plant called wicker.

 Frequently any type of round plant material such as willow or round rattan reed is referred to as having a “wicker weave” though.
-See my Article–Materials Used in Antique Wicker Furniture for a detailed description of the most commonly used materials.

 Most antique wicker furniture is totally woven using either rattan reed or paper fibre rush on hardwood steam-bent frames.